 Have you heard of kabocha squash?
-I hadn’t until last year, when I tried it in a chicken curry and was sold.
+I hadn’t until last year, when I tried it in this chicken curry and was sold.
 It’s mild and slightly sweet, similar to butternut squash.
 I’ve been wanting to create a fall soup recipe using squash and knew this would be a good bet.

 I decided to roast the squash first, so it could caramelize since then it tastes that much better.